-5. The Library will empower the community's youth through engagement, education and enlightenment opportunities from birth through graduation.
+Goal: The Library will empower the community's youth through engagement, education and enlightenment opportunities from birth through graduation.
+(Priority Area III, IV)

-- The Library will purchase an AWE Early Literacy Learning System for early childhood education and STEM support (Fall 2015) - The Library will continue successful programs for children, such as the annual summer reading program, story times, Cradle Catchers, KinderCarding, LEGO Club and other special events geared to children and incorporating literacy themes.
-(Ongoing) - The Library will seek new ways to engage teens through the creation of classes and/or events, restructuring of the Teen Advisory Council (TAC), and CoderDojo.
-(Ongoing) - The Library will incorporate the use of technology in everyday youth programming, such as story times, summer reading, etc. (Fall 2016) - The Library will seek and support partnerships that bring new opportunities for the community's youth (i.e. programs like Violin Sprouts).
+• The Library will continue successful programs for children, such as the annual summer reading program, story times, Cradle Catchers, KinderCarding, LEGO Club and other special events geared to children and incorporating literacy themes.
 (Ongoing)

+- The Library will seek new ways to engage teens through the creation of classes and/or events, and the restructuring of the Teen Advisory Council (TAC).
+(Ongoing) - The Library will incorporate the use of technology in everyday youth programming, such as story times, summer reading, Lego Club, STEM Club, etc. (Ongoing) - The Library will seek and support partnerships that bring new opportunities for the community's youth (Ongoing)

-6. The Library will actively and consistently market its services and events to all.
+Goal: The Library will actively and consistently market its services and events to all.
+(Priority Area IV)

 - The Library will utilize local media to advocate library services and events to the community.
-(Ongoing) - The Library will utilize social media platforms such as Facebook, Twitter and other related social media sites to advocate library services and events to the community.
-(Daily) - The Library Director will participate in local service organizations (i.e. Kiwanis, Next Young Professionals, etc.).
-(Monthly) - The Library will participate in local community events to better advocate services and events to all in the community.
+(Ongoing) - The Library will utilize social media platforms such as Facebook, Instagram and other related social media sites to advocate library services and events to the community.
+(Daily) - The Library Director will participate in local service organizations (Monthly) - The Library will participate in local community events to better advocate services and events to all in the community.
 (Bi-Monthly)